DGS-Dead-Gnome-Society/ServiceX/README.md

 * [ ] Channel Statistics

 ## Features that will not be supported and why
 First of all, why add extra features if they really aren't necessary for our needs?
-Lets try to abide by the KISS (Keep It Simple Stupid) principle.
+Lets try to keep to the KISS (Keep It Simple Stupid) approach.
 * ***SSL and IPv6 support:*** ServiceX has been designed to provide services tailored to the culture and needs of the DGS IRC network and connect via 127.0.0.1